edgexfoundry/edgex-docs/docs_src/microservices/device/sdk/devicesdk-getting-started/GettingStartedSDK-Go.md

+---
+title: Device Service SDK - Getting Started Go Device Services SDK
+---

-# Golang SDK
+# Device Service SDK - Golang SDK

 In this guide, you create a simple device service that generates a random number as a means to simulate getting data from an actual device.
 In this way, you explore some SDK framework and work necessary to complete a device service without actually having a device to talk to.

 ## Install dependencies

-See the [Getting Started - Go Developers](Ch-GettingStartedGoDevelopers.md) guide to install the necessary tools and infrastructure needed to develop a GoLang service.
+See the [Getting Started - Go Developers](../../../../getting-started/Ch-GettingStartedGoDevelopers.md) guide to install the necessary tools and infrastructure needed to develop a GoLang service.

 ## Get the EdgeX Device SDK for Go